yankay/llm-d-modelservice/README.md

 At a minimal, follow [these steps](https://github.com/llm-d-incubation/llm-d-infra/blob/main/quickstart/README-step-by-step.md#1-installing-gaie-kubernetes-infrastructure) to install the required external CRDs as the ModelService helm chart depends on them.

+Note that in order to create HTTPRoute objects last, Helm hooks are used.
+As a consequence, these objects are not deleted when `helm delete` is executed.
+They should be manually deleted to avoid unexpected routing problems.

 ## Examples

 See [examples](/examples) for how to use this Helm chart.
 Some examples contain placeholders for components such as the gateway name.
 Use the `--set` flag to override placeholders.
 For example,